12 Course Outline on Gospel Apologetics

 - We make it a point to go to a quiet place and speak to God, our Father in heaven.

-- We pray multiple times a day and mindful if we bear the fruits of the Spirit.
+- We pray multiple times a day and mindful if we bear the 12-Fruit of the Spirit.

-- We make it an effort to fast.
+- We make it an effort to do fasting.

 - Historical evidence for Jesus.

-- Three logics that proves the Bible is real.
+- Three logics that prove the Bible is real.

 - Creative ways to share the Gospel.

-- How to share the Gospel using a mobile phone.
+- How to share the Gospel through smartphone.

 - Creative ways to share the Gospel.